 Another thing that’s important to mention is that distortion is often used as a way to indicate how much we have overdriven a sound.

-For example, an overdrive pedal like the Ibanez Tube Screamer (like this one on Amazon) is just light distortion like I talked about in my other guide.
+For example, an overdrive pedal like the Ibanez Tube Screamer is just light distortion as I talked about in my other guide.

 However, a distortion pedal is much more powerful than an overdrive pedal in terms of its ability to literally distort the signal.